RenedeK/Getting-and-claining-data/README.md

 - `run_analysis.R` - code that downloads the data, processes it, and uploads a clean dataset

-- `UCI HAR Tidy Averages Dataset.txt` - final tidy dataset with the average values of each variable for each activity and each subject
+- `Dataset_with_averages.txt` - final tidy dataset with the average values of each variable of each activity and each subject

 ## Original Data